 - Run structured data tests for both URLs and compare the output.
 Adjust any errors but avoid adding any markup that isn’t necessary to mobile sites.

 - Run the txt testing tool to make sure that the mobile version of your site is accessible to Googlebot – this will be key for indexing.

 - If your site has canonical links you don’t need to make changes.
 Google claims that they will “continue to use these links as guides to serve the appropriate results to a user searching on desktop or mobile”.

 - If you have only verified the “desktop version” of your site in Search Console, you will also need to verify the mobile version.

 - If you are building a separate mobile site, don’t rush it.
 Google will continue to index desktop sites, so you don’t need to scramble to release your mobile site before it is ready.

-If you have specific questions on your mobile site and the mobile-first changes, you can contact Google Webmasters directly.
-The mobile-first change will take a while to roll out, so in the meantime, do what you can to get your mobile website optimised and ready.
+If you have specific questions on your mobile site and the google mobile first index changes, you can contact Google Webmasters directly.
+The google mobile first index change will take a while to roll out, so in the meantime, do what you can to get your mobile website optimised and ready.